MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-sms-channel-acs.md

 >
 > - SMS is currently available for toll-free numbers in the United States only, and only works for inbound communication.
 Outbound (agent-initiated) SMS is not currently supported.
 > - SMS is not supported with Azure direct routing.
 More information: [Azure direct routing](/azure/communication-services/concepts/telephony-sms/telephony-concept#azure-direct-routing)
-- - For best SMS delivery experience, we rcommend that you submit a toll-free verification application for your toll-free numbers.
+- - For best SMS delivery experience, we recommend that you submit a toll-free verification application for your toll-free numbers.
 More information: [How do I submit a toll-free verification?](/azure/communication-services/concepts/sms/sms-faq#toll-free-verification)

 ## Prerequisites